New Physical Activity Guidelines Urge Americans: Move More, Sit Less

 So, how much physical activity do we need?
 On this point, the new guidelines haven't changed: Adults need a minimum of 150 minutes a week of moderate-intensity physical activity.

-One way to think about this: aim for at least 22 minutes of movement a day.
+One way to think about this: Aim for at least 22 minutes of movement a day.
 You don't necessarily need to go to the gym or take up jogging.
 Pick any activity that gets your heart rate up, including walking.
 In addition, the guidelines call for adults to do muscle-strengthening activity on two or more days a week.

 What has changed this time around is an emphasis — for people who are sedentary — to increase movement in their lives even in very short increments.

-The old message was you needed at least 10-minute bouts of aerobic activity for it to count towards the goal of 150 minutes a week.
+The old message was you needed at least 10-minute bouts of aerobic activity for it to count toward the goal of 150 minutes a week.
 But, no longer.
-The new guidelines conclude that all movement that helps you stay physically activity is important.
+The new guidelines conclude that all movement that helps you stay physically active is important.

 Get Moving!
 The New Guidelines